gambitph/Stackable/readme.txt

 * Fixed: Accordion aria-expanded was inverse
 * Fixed: Removed obsolete design code
 * Fixed: Don't show hidden blocks in the Design Library
+* Fixed: Container gets left and right paddings on mobile.
+If upgrading, you'll need to remove the custom class "ugb-container--width-small" in the advanced tab.

 = 2.5.1 =
 * Fixed: Images with paths containing "mp4", "webm" or "ogg" are wrongly detected as videos